embvm/embvm-core/docs/development/developer_guide.md

 ## Use atomic initialization

 The phrase "atomic initialization" means to completely initialize an instance prior to use.
-Every instance member is set to either a sepcific or a efault value, putting the instance into a known state.
+Every instance member is set to either a specific or a default value, putting the instance into a known state.

 What we don't want is instances that are initialized little-by-little.
 They start life partially initialized, then you need to call additional functions before use.

 **Incremental initialization almost always indicates a poor design.** Incremental initialization is clumsy, error prone, and opposes encapsulation.

-Incrememntal initialization has several problems:
+Incremental initialization has several problems:

 1. The instance must have public data members or setters, otherwise it can't be initialized incrementally
-2. Even if those members are intended only for initialiation, they can be used at any time for any reason
+2. Even if those members are intended only for initialization, they can be used at any time for any reason
-3. The benefits of encapulsation are lost
+3. The benefits of encapsulation are lost
 4. When an instance is intended to be initialized incrementally, it's rarely clear which data members and procedures should be used for initialization.
 5. Worse yet, initialization may need to occur in a specific order
 6. A bigger problem is that no one knows whether the instance is fully initialized